Weesen, Switzerland: Transportation

 The municipality is located on the A3 motorway.
+Weesen railway station, located south of the Linth canal in the canton of Glarus, has been disused since the end of 2013.
+A bus route links Weesen with Ziegelbrücke railway station and Amden.

 Economy

 As of In 2007 2007, Weesen had an unemployment rate of 1.41%.
 As of 2005, there were 34 people employed in the primary economic sector and about 15 businesses involved in this sector.
 55 people are employed in the secondary sector and there are 11 businesses in this sector.
 311 people are employed in the tertiary sector, with 48 businesses in this sector.